 Liqueurs are flavoured alcoholic beverages that are high in sugar.

-Herbal and spice liqueurs are commonly served as shots or in mixed drinks.
+Berry and fruit liqueurs can be served with desserts or in mixed drinks.

-Herbal and spice liqueurs are served chilled on their own, mixed with soft drinks or other non-alcoholic drinks, and in cocktails.
+Berry and fruit liqueurs are served chilled on their own, mixed with soft drinks or other non-alcoholic drinks, and in cocktails.
 They are also ideal for flavouring desserts.

 Liqueurs are served chilled, at 10–12°C.

 The flavours of liqueurs are created using flavour extracts, flavour distillates or ethereal oils.
 The flavouring agents are added to a base spirit, which can be a neutral spirit or some other distilled alcoholic beverage.
 Fruits, wine, eggs, cream or milk can also be used to enrich the flavour and structure.